The Abysses of the Scorching Sun

 The installation is a light machine which is pointed towards the sun and follows its trajectory by using a sun tracer.
 Its telescope traces the path of light and moves slowly, almost invisibly, throughout the day.
 The machine is based on the concept of a sun dial, but instead of indicating time, it projects light back to the sun.
-The light travels through a set of lenses, colour wheels, and dimpled mirror cones before projecting its rays onto the white walls of the space.
+The light travels through several reflective and diffractive elements before projecting its rays onto the white walls of the space.
 The light projection is immersed in, what Assmann refers to as hypercolours, which can be found in nature, brought forward by the light of the sun and are characteristic for her work.
 The visuals move throughout the space as the installation follows the sun and are accompanied by a score composed of perpetual drones.